 The day after, they were driven back to Slovenia at 2 PM and turned in to the Slovenian police.
 They were kept for a day in a police station in Slovenia.
 The policemen took their fingerprints and pictures.
 They told the respondent they could see he had already been in Slovenia 3 times.
 He said that he was forced to sign a document in Slovenian, but did not have time to read any translation, nor had any copy of it.
 They questioned him shortly about his name, his father’s name, his age, and his country of origin.
 The respondent is 18 years old, but he declared he was 17.
 The policeman looked at him and wrote on the paper that he is 25.

 Then they give warning: “Next time no come back, or we give punishment and put you for 3 months in jail.”

 In fact, they were driven to Croatia the day after.
 He claims being kept in a sort of quarantine camp for two days.
-The police beat him with batons when he arrived there.
+The respondent reports that police beat him with batons when he arrived there.
 He has some pain in his thigh because of that, but no major injuries.
 Moreover, they only fed them with biscuits there.
 His belongings (cellphone and power bank) had been taken by the Slovenian police, given to the Croatian one, and finally returned to him before the pushback: he and his group were left in Bosanska Bojna, Bosnia and Herzegovina, at 4 AM.
 They walked for 7 hours to Velika Kladuša, spent the night there, and then walked back to Bihać for one more day.

 It was a long game, 35 days walking too much problem.
 I talk with my brother who was on same game.
 He is in Italy now so I feel I am ready to go again.